lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 	The Results view with "xy-tbl" selected.

 **Notice:** In order to plot color (r-i magnitude) versus magnitude (g), the fluxes (which are in units of nanojansky) are being converted to AB magnitudes in the next step.
-The `AB Magnitudes Wikipedia <https://en.wikipedia.org/wiki/AB_magnitude>`_ page provides a concise resource for users unfamiliar with AB magnitudes and jansky fluxes.
+The `AB Magnitudes Wikipedia <https://en.wikipedia.org/wiki/AB_magnitude>`_ page provides a concise resource for users who are unfamiliar with AB magnitudes and fluxes in units of janskys.

 2.2.
 Click on the xy plot settings icon (two gears, upper right) in order to "modify trace", which means to change the plot parameters.
 Set "X" to be "(-2.5 * log10(r_calibFlux)) - (-2.5 * log10(i_calibFlux))", and "Y" to be "-2.5 * log10(g_calibFlux) + 31.4".